Understanding Autism course

 One-to-one support

-Alliance partner Learning Space offers a minimum of six one-to-one sessions for children and young people aged from 6 to 17 years, with staff trained in autism and solution-focused practise.
-These sessions are aimed at exploring strengths, helping to understand behaviours, managing emotions and strategies to achieve goals.
+Alliance partner Learning Space offers a minimum of six one-to-one sessions for children and young people aged from 8 to 17 years, with staff trained in autism and solution-focused practice.
+These sessions are aimed at exploring strengths, helping to understand behaviours, managing emotions, and strategies to achieve goals.
 Various approaches including play, drama, and creative work are incorporated.
 They also work with parents, offering a bespoke and tailored approach to each family.
+Children below 8 years are triaged followed by a maximum of three 1:1 sessions with parents if required.

 Where requested Learning Space also liaises with the child's school to share strategies.
 This is done both virtually and face-to-face.
 In some instances, a community mentor will continue working with a child in school to 'hand over' agreed strategies in a more holistic way.